hmxmilohax/festivalinfobot/README.md

     ```

    - Replace `YOUR_DISCORD_BOT_TOKEN` with your actual Discord bot token.
-   - Replace the `channel_ids` with the IDs of the channels where you want the bot to report new songs.
-   - Replace the `prefix` with the specific prefix the bot will use.
    - Follow the comments to customize the configuration more

 4. Run the bot: